Glatzli/model_comparison_codes/README.md

 To Do:
 - create one file "general_calculations"? for slope angels and future stuff?
 - PCGP evaluation:
+ 	- Do I have to interpolate WRF-model in attrs of netCDF file: lambertian conformal?
+UM (which projection)?
+   Is ICON data now on a regular lat/lon grid or in WGS84? to have a uniform grid interpolate all to lat lon as ICON tried to use rotated pole grid to have least error near Ibk
+   UM: rotated north pole: subtract rotated_latitude_longitude from coords to have regular grid
+   WRF: scipy 2d interpolation

 	would need:
 	Slope angle (β): The steepness of the terrain.
 	Slope aspect (γ): The orientation of the slope.
-	(Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.
-	Albedo (α): The reflectivity of the surface.)

-	+ LU dataset? -> not that significant!
-Topo params more important
+	+ LU dataset? -> not that significant and LU info not possible, no measurements!

-	only from geopot height (+ICON slope angle) possible?
   	-> just compare slope angle & slope aspect from 8 model grid points with real, DEM one calculate angle (numpy) & aspect ratio (xDEM) options:
-  		- xDEM: created .tif file from topography data with rioxarray, added EPSG42 projection attribute. false Layout of weather models, not equal distance in lat-lon in DEM:
+  		- xDEM: created .tif file from topography data with rioxarray, added WGS84 projection attribute. wrong?

+  		(false Layout of weather models, not equal distance in lat-lon in DEM:
   		ValueError: Surface fit and rugosity require the same X and Y resolution ((0.004166666666666668, 0.004166666666666669) was given).
 This was required by: ['slope']
   		(saving geopot height of each model as .tiff) https://richdem.readthedocs.io/en/latest/python_api.html#richdem.TerrainAttribute
 			=> calculate slope with numpy and aspect with xDEM? would work... compute everything in "calculate_slope"-function.
 Problems with different file/data layout... (before nc file, now tif file for aspect w xDEM...)

     		- RichDEM: failed installation, probably same as xDEM
-  		- Google earth engine: complicated ...  https://developers.google.com/earth-engine/apidocs/ee-terrain-aspect#colab-python
+  		- Google earth engine: complicated ...  https://developers.google.com/earth-engine/apidocs/ee-terrain-aspect#colab-python)

-  	Numpy:
-	works! calculate PCGP now!
-	tried to save .tif DEM-file with lat&lon instead x&y but didn't work...

 - find extent of CAP: look at 2m temperature => get overview of valley in models